Lakshmiprasannamchitta/AI_Customer_Query_Assistant/README.md

 # AI-Powered Customer Query Assistant

-A **ChatGPT-driven chatbot** that answers customer inquiries about products, order statuses, refunds, and store policies.
+A **Deepseek-driven chatbot** that answers customer inquiries about products, order statuses, refunds, and store policies.

 ## 🚀 Description